 Personal injury attorney Scottsdale AZ

 Donald G. Yearin is a tenacious personal injury trial attorney with a 25+ year proven track record.
+His practice focuses on prosecuting claims against insurance companies and others who are attempting to take advantage of vulnerable and/or injured victims.
 He has successfully obtained numerous large awards and verdicts on behalf of his clients and recovered more than 36,000,000.00 for his clients, including:

 - $7,200,000.00 against a commercial trucking company